Table of Contents

 Seasonality

-Driving season, heating season, refinery maintenance, and how seasons shape prices.
+Oil market seasonality: driving season, heating oil demand, refinery turnarounds, and how seasonal patterns shape crude prices.

 14